![]() | ![]() |

-The following is a simple example configuration file for a menu bar containing a file menu with a single 'exit' action:
+The configuration filesA The following is a simple example configuration file for a menu bar containing a file menu with a single 'exit' action:

 <!DOCTYPE configuration